jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 ## Hscript Solution: Use `$CH`

-Since the `#` character gets swapped out and hardcoded to the multiparm index number, we can't rely on it for relative references when reordering parameters since the parameter name **does** update and get a new index number.
+Since the `#` character is replaced with the multiparm index, we can’t rely on it for relative references when reordering because the parameter name itself updates.

 So we need something a bit more flexible.
 We need to be able to look at the current parameter and get its multiparm index.
 This is straightforward in Python, but before we start jumping there let's see if there's a simpler way with Hscript.
 Since the index is part of the parameter's name, maybe we should look there first.
 But how can we get the parameter's name?